 Unexpected results

-Consider the following query that shows the in-use heap for each Persistent Query (PQ) at a specific timestamp:
+Unexpected null values often appear when joined tables don't contain matching records or when data sources are incomplete.
+Consider this example that attempts to show the in-use heap for each Persistent Query (PQ) at a specific timestamp:

 stateLog = db.liveTable("DbInternal", "PersistentQueryStateLog").lastBy("SerialNumber")